 - Landscape architect, Design Concepts, was awarded the design contract in February 2020 to work with the community on creating an overall improvement plan

-- An on-site meeting was held with the Parks Maintenance Division and recreation staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)
+- An on-site meeting was held with staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)

 - Virtual meetings were held to create concept bubble diagrams for discussion purposes.

 - October 2020 - A draft park renovation plan was posted online and surveys opened to collect public input on the design.
-View the results of Park Improvement Survey.
+View the results of Park Improvement Survey (PDF)

 Mitchell Gulch Park

 Mitchell Gulch Park was constructed more than 20 years ago.
 The park does not have a dedicated parking area and the playground must be replaced.
 The park also contains undeveloped space that could support additional improvements.